HEALTH CLASSIFICATION AND CLINICAL CODING D

 Subject Instance Co-ordinatorBarbara Gleeson

-One 2.0 hours lecture/seminar per study period on weekdays during the day from week 10 to week 22 and delivered via face-to-face.
+One 2.0 hours lecture/seminar per week on weekdays during the day from week 10 to week 22 and delivered via face-to-face.

 |Mid-semester examination - one 1-hour (1,000-words equivalent)||25||01, 02|

 |Final examination - one 2-hour (2,000-words equivalent)||Overall subject pass mark of 75% required to meet industry expectations||50||01, 02|

 |Individual assignment - Parts A and B (2,500-words)||To meet professional competency requirements medical record coding must be completed at ALL assigned coding clinics||25||01, 02, 03, 04|